synqs/StocDyn_fig_data/README.md

 - number of images in each reference wing: 100
 - filename: Sep24_Scan_0001_use_K=True
 ###### Additional data used for digitization:
-- dataset : September 24, 2020 with potassium
+- dataset : September 24, 2020 without potassium
 - exposure time: 75 ms
 - time between images : 12 ms
 - number of images in each reference wing: 100